digitalocean/kubernetes-sample-apps/README.md

 ## Cleaning up

-Run `script/down` or `doctl k8s cluster delete example`
+Run `script/down` to tear down the cluster and remove the load-balancer.

-## Note

-- This example creates a DigitalOcean Load Balancer, which is a billable service.
-Load balancers cost $10/month, billed hourly at $0.015.
-Leaving this workload running will result in charges.
-More on [load balancers here](https://www.digitalocean.com/docs/networking/load-balancers/overview/).
+**Note:** If you delete the cluster directly, the load-balancer will stick around and result in charges.